Roger Joseph Boscovich: Legacy

+In 2023, Dubrovnik Ruđer Bošković Airport was renamed in Boscovich's honour, while the government of nearby Trebinje wanted to do the same for their prospective airport.

 Nationality

-The modern concept of nationality, based on ethnic concepts as language, culture, religion, custom, etc., was developed only in the 19th century.
+The modern concept of nationality, based on ethnic concepts such as language, culture, religion, custom, etc., was developed only in the 19th century.
 For this reason the attribution of a definite "nationality" to personalities of the previous centuries, living in ethnically mixed regions, is often indeterminable; Bošković's legacy is consequently celebrated in Croatia, Italy and Serbia.
 His ethnicity is also part of the Serb-Croat distinctions in self-identification of the Western South Slavic enlighteners, that was one of the major problems in 20th century Yugoslavia.

 A number of sources state that he referred to his Croatian identity.
 In writings to his sister Anica (Anna), he told her he had not forgotten the Croatian language.
 In a letter to his brother from 1757, he describes the encounter with Croatian soldiers in Vienna and remarks at the end of the letter: "Eviva Haddick e i nostri Croati!" ("Long life to Hadik and to our Croats!").
 While living in Paris and attending to a military parade where he saw a Croatian unit from Ragusa, his words were: "there are my brave Croats".

 Italian sources claim that Boscovich was remembered as an Italian.
 According to Italian sources, he was born in a city with mixed cultures, Croatian and Italian, and the higher social strata of Dubrovnik were under Italian influence (Roman-Dalmatian influence).
 His mother's family came from Italy, and his life and career had strong Italian influences.
 He moved to Italy at age 14, where he spent most of his life.
-In some encyclopaedias he is described as an Italian scientist.
+In some encyclopedias, he is described as an Italian scientist.
 He used the Italian language in private, including in correspondence with his brother Baro, and Voltaire wrote to Boscovich in Italian "as a sign of respect".

-The Serbian Academy of Sciences and Arts ranks him among the 100 most prominent Serbs, According to one source, branches of the brotherhood are said to have settled the surroundings of Stolac.

 Boscovich himself was proud of his Dalmatian identity.
-When d'Alembert in his Opuscule mathématiques... called him "an Italian mathematician", he shoot back that he was "a Dalmatian from Dubrovnik, and not an Italian".
+When d'Alembert in his Opuscule mathématiques… called him "an Italian mathematician", he shot back that he was "a Dalmatian from Dubrovnik, and not an Italian".
 However, he added that he had been living in Italy for a long time since his first youth, so "he can in some way be called Italian".

+The Serbian Academy of Sciences and Arts ranks him among the 100 most prominent Serbs, According to one source, branches of the brotherhood are said to have settled the surroundings of Stolac.
 A number of sources claim that Boscovich is a Serbian scientist or state that he is of Serbian paternal origin.